Projects

 My simulations revise previous literature by indicating diacridines can insert into DNA without violating neighbour-exclusion.

-I studied the insertion of diacridines (linked, flat aromatic molecules) into DNA for my Honours work, from which I received the top mark and Angyal Prize (Best performance in Honours Chemistry).
+I studied the insertion of diacridines (linked, flat aromatic molecules) into DNA for my Honours work, for which I received the top mark and Angyal Prize (Best performance in Honours Chemistry).
 I used molecular dynamics to study the structural feasibility of various binding modes, analysing the insertion into over hundred different structures, where the A,T,C,G sequence at the binding site, the diacridine linker chain length, and bound DNA groove were varied.
 These dynamics trajectories showed that insertion of both acridine ends was viable and in agreement with empirical measurements.
 I also performed fragment-based quantum chemical and free energy calculations to attempt to determine the basis of the neighbour-exclusion principle, i.e. insertion cannot occur at adjacent base-pairs, whose physical origins are still unclear.
 This work is detailed in a paper in Biopolymers.